dotnet/csharpstandard/standard/variables.md

 For a formal parameter `p`:

 - If `p` is a `ref`, or `in` parameter, its ref-safe-context is the caller-context.
 It is safe-to-ref-return.
 If `p` is an `in` parameter, it can't be returned as a writable `ref` but can be returned as `ref readonly`.
-- If `p` is an `out` parameter, its ref-safe-context is the function-member.
-It isn't safe-to-ref-return.
+- If `p` is an `out` parameter, its ref-safe-context is the caller-context.
+It is safe-to-ref-return.
 - Otherwise, if `p` is the `this` parameter of a struct type, its ref-safe-context is the function-member.
 - Otherwise, the parameter is a value parameter, and its ref-safe-context is the function-member.
 It isn't safe-to-ref-return.